GameDevBench: Evaluating Agentic Capabilities Through Game Development: Introduction

 We present \texttt{GameDevBench}, the first benchmark for evaluating an agent's ability to solve game development tasks.
 Tasks are created by analyzing and processing Godot YouTube and web tutorials.
 These tutorials span a wide range of topics such as 2D sprite animations, character controllers (i.e., character movement), colliders and platforms, shader usage, particle effects, among others.
 This ensures that tasks are not only diverse, but also align with common game development needs.
 Tasks are incredibly complex and content-rich.
 Not only do they require a deep understanding of various file types and assets (e.g., images), tasks on average require more than \textit{three times} the number of lines of code changes compared to SWE-Bench~\citep{yang2024swebenchmultimodalaisystems}.
 For each task, agents are given a project folder with code and various assets, as well as an instruction as is standard in software benchmarks~\citep{yang2024swebenchmultimodalaisystems}.
 Task success is evaluated using tests built within Godot's scripting framework.
 This allows us to deterministically test for features such as physics or polygonal shapes.
 Additionally, each task comes with a verified reference solution.
 All code and task project files for \texttt{GameDevBench} are released publicly.

 We found that while agents are increasingly capable, they still struggle with the majority of game development tasks.
-Without additional support, the best agent succeeds at only $47.0\%$ of the tasks.
+With additional multimodal support, the best agent succeeds at only $53.8\%$ of the tasks.
 In particular, models perform significantly worse when the tasks require increased multimodal understanding.
-For example, agents perform almost two times better when tackling gameplay-oriented tasks compared to graphics tasks.
+For example, agents perform nearly fifty percent as well on gameplay-oriented tasks compared to 2D graphics tasks ($51.4\%$ vs $33.0\%$ averaged across all evaluated agents).

 To improve agent multimodal capabilities, we propose two methods that provide agents with multi-modal feedback when solving a task.
 One method provides a screenshot view of the editor's current state via a Model Context Protocol (MCP) server~\citep{anthropic2024modelcontext} while another records a video of the game scene.
 Despite their simplicity, we found that both methods are effective empirically, increasing agent performance across almost all models.